SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Intro/Intro.md

 Using Spec 2.0 provides backend independence and logic reuse.
 This means that a UI written in Spec will be rendered on backends other than GTK and Morphic.
 As new backends become available, all applications written in Spec will be able to use them.

-While this book uses previous Spec documentation as a foundation, the text has been almost completely rewritten with an aim toward higher quality.
-We hope that it will be of use to developers who write UIs in Pharo.
+While this book uses previous Spec documentation as a foundation, the text has been almost completely rewritten to achieve higher quality.
+It covers recent features.
+We hope that it will be useful to developers who write UIs in Pharo.

 !!note This book focuses on Pharo 12.
 Earlier versions of Pharo come equipped with different versions of Spec, which may cause some code samples from this book to break.
 Nevertheless, the fundamental principles of UI development in Spec are the same.